pl2599/Image-Classification---Predictive-Modeling/README.md

 1. Feature
 a.
 Compiled SIFT features from separate .RData files to an organized feature matrix that is used by different models, selected key features points using Bag of Visual Words methodology.
 b.
-Prepared HoG feature to read training and testing images.
+Prepared HoG, and SIFT + HoG feature to read training and testing images.

 2. Model
 a.
 Tested SIFT with GBM model with parameter tuning.